Where are you 'really' from? Try another question

 The next time you want to inquire about someone's race, ethnicity or national origin, ask yourself why.
 If the answer is just for curiosity or as a conversation starter, think about something else you can ask about: work, pets, the weather, sports, or traffic?

 Most of us would consider it rude to ask a stranger how much money they make, what religion they follow or who they voted for.
 Asking about race or ethnicity is a personal question that could be reserved for more intimate conversations -- a real, not a surface, way to get to know each other.
-Right now, many people in our country are struggling to find ways have difficult conversations about race, conversations that need to happen so we can move forward.
+Right now, many people in our country are struggling to find ways to have difficult conversations about race, conversations that need to happen so we can move forward.
 In the meantime, let's check our intentions and give people some breathing room.

 The next time you want to inquire about someone's race, ethnicity or national origin, ask yourself: Why do I want to know?
 Or better yet, rather than asking anyone "where are you really from?" try listening -- or letting that person ask you a question -- instead.